matt0whitehead/t34TermProject/README.md

 # Usage
-Build the project with `mvn package`.
+Build the webserver by navigating to /api then by running `mvn package`.
 This requires that maven is installed on your system.

-Run the webserver with `java -jar target/t34TermProject-1.0-SNAPSHOT.jar`.
+Run the webserver with `java -jar target/t34TermProject-1.0-SNAPSHOT.jar` when in /api.

 # Docker
+## API
-Build the API docker image with `docker build -t n8snyder/370api .`.
+Build the API docker image by navigating to /api then by running `docker build -t n8snyder/370api .`.

 Push to docker hub with `docker push n8snyder/370api`.

 Run with `docker run -p 8080:8080 n8snyder/370api`.
 This will run the webserver from the local docker image and will download the image first if it does not exist.

 To update your local image, run `docker pull n8snyder/370api`.
+## Database
+Build the database docker image by navigating to /database then by running `docker build -t n8snyder/370db .`.

+Push to docker hub with `docker push n8snyder/370db`.

+Run with `docker run n8snyder/370db&`.
+This will run the database from the local docker image and will download the image first if it does not exist.

+To update your local image, run `docker pull n8snyder/370db`.